jbrailas/jbrasso/src/jbrasso/README.md

 Version
 -------

 * The current Joomla!
-Library is using jbrasso 1.0.
+Library is using JbraSSO 1.2.

 Usage
 -----